Sub-cycle Nanotip Field Emission of Electrons Driven by Air Plasma Generated THz Pulses

 The THz emission efficiency and spatial focusing was optimized using a a pyroelectric power meter (Gentec-EO THZ5B-VANTA) and a microbolometer camera located at the THz focus.
 The time-domain profile of the detected THz pulse is shown in Fig. \ref{fig:Cam}(a), with the Fourier spectra in the inset showing a spectrum peaked at 1.46~THz.
-The FWHM of the focused beam profile are extracted from Fig. \ref{fig:Cam}(b), with values of $\Gamma_x = 380$~$\mu$m and $\Gamma_y = 345$~$\mu$m along the x- and y-axes, respectively.
-As shown in Fig. \ref{fig:Cam}(c), at a distance of 16 mm after the focus, the beam displays the expected doughnut shape observed in previous air-plasma experiments and attributed to a Bessel-Gauss mode of the pulse.\cite{Klarskov2013} Here, the observed asymmetry is attributed to astigmatism in the imaging system. \cite{Rasmussen2023}

-To estimate the field strength using the pulse energy, we begin by considering the magnitude of the Poynting vector, which describes the rate at which electromagnetic energy flows through space and is given by $S = \epsilon_0 c |E|^2$, \cite{Griffiths2017} where \( S \) is the energy flux (power per unit area), \( \epsilon_0 \) is the permittivity of free space, \( c \) is the speed of light, and \( E \) is the electric field.
+The FWHM of the focused beam profile, extracted from Fig. \ref{fig:Cam}(b), are $\Gamma_x = 380 \pm 120 \mu$m along the x- and y-axes, respectively, where the uncertainties were estimated using frequency-dependent beam waist variation and camera absorption profiles.
+As shown in Fig. \ref{fig:Cam}(c), at a distance of 16 mm after the focus, the beam displays the expected doughnut shape observed in previous air-plasma experiments and attributed to a Bessel-Gauss mode of the pulse.\cite{Klarskov2013} Here, the observed asymmetry is attributed to astigmatism in the imaging system. \cite{Rasmussen2023} \\ To estimate the field strength using the pulse energy, we begin by considering the magnitude of the Poynting vector, which describes the rate at which electromagnetic energy flows through space and is given by $S = \epsilon_0 c |E|^2$, \cite{Griffiths2017} where \( S \) is the energy flux (power per unit area), \( \epsilon_0 \) is the permittivity of free space, \( c \) is the speed of light, and \( E \) is the electric field.
 The total electromagnetic energy is then expressed as:

 For a Gaussian profile, the transverse integral simplifies to: